 Luxury Waterfront Campgrounds

-Luxury and waterfront often go hand-in-hand.
-We’ve stayed at some top notch resorts along our RV travels.
+We’ve stayed at some top-notch resorts along our RV travels.
 Here are just a few of the best.

-The first is Catherine’s Landing, an absolutely gorgeous RV resort with a mile of water frontage on Lake Catherine.
+The first is Catherine’s Landing, an absolutely gorgeous RV resort with a mile of waterfrontage on Lake Catherine.
 It is only about a 20-minute drive to Hot Springs National Park.
 The resort is packed with amenities and plenty of activities like boat & kayak rentals, zip lining, disc golf, and a huge pool.

 We love beachfront RV resorts and two of the best (Gulf Waters Beachfront RV Resort in Port Aransas, Texas, and Bluewater Key RV Resort in the Florida Keys) have privately owned lots with cabanas.
 They offer different levels (pricing) of sites depending on what amenities you want.